 Tuning Baby’s Listening Ears

 Do you ever just stop and really listen to your surroundings?
 It’s kind of noisy.
-You might hear the sounds of music or television commercials, the humming of the refrigerator, birds singing, cars driving by, your baby babbling, wind blowing, a coffee maker brewing, the microwave beeping, someone talking, and more.
+You might hear the sounds of music or television commercials, the humming of the refrigerator or air conditioner, birds singing, cars driving by, your baby babbling, wind blowing, a coffee maker brewing, the microwave beeping, someone talking, and more.
 Thankfully, as an adult, you know how to tune in to the sounds that matter most and tune out the sounds you don’t need to focus on.
 Babies, however, are still working on this skill.

-In Kindermusik classes, we enhance your baby’s growing discriminatory listening skills when we listen to and imitate instruments, animal noises, and all kinds of other sounds.
+In Kindermusik class, we enhance your baby’s growing discriminatory listening skills when we listen to and imitate instruments, animal noises, and all kinds of other sounds.
 This ability to detect and attend to sounds, and to distinguish between them, sets your baby on the path to fine-tuned listening and receptive language.

 Everyday Connection: Tell Me More!
 Model and encourage active listening—and the art of conversation—by talking with your baby.
 Pause.
 Listen to your baby’s reply.
 Then respond by saying, “Tell me more,” or, “That sounds interesting.”